lunayuehuang/Catboost/README.md

 ![](shap_bar.png)

-This gives us bar chart of each feature's average contribution to the final prediction.
+This gives us a bar chart of each feature's average contribution to the final prediction.
 There are many other plots as well.
 Another useful one is the summary plot (also called a beeswarm plot).
 Try it out:
 ```
 shap.summary_plot(shap_values, max_display=5)
 ```

 ![](shap_beeswarm.png)

 On this plot, for each feature, there is a dot for every perovskite material (row) from our data.
-The x-axis is the impact that feature had on the prediction for that material.
+The x-axis is the impact that the feature had on the prediction for that material.
 The color of the dot shows the relative value of that feature for that material.
-This plot not only helps us identify which features are more impactful, but how exactly the final outcome is being affected.
+This plot not only helps us identify which features are more impactful but how exactly the outcome is being affected.

-> **Question 3:** Choose one of the features and explain in a few sentences what we can learn from the summary plot about how you chosen feature affects perovskite stability
+> **Question 3:** Choose one of the features and explain in a few sentences what we can learn from the summary plot about how your chosen feature affects perovskite stability

 CatBoost also offers a different kind of plot to help us understand the feature importance.
 It is generated using the method `calc_feature_statistics`

-In most jupyter environments, the plot can be generated using:
+In most Jupyter environments, the plot can be generated using:

 ```
 model5.calc_feature_statistics(X, y, feature, plot=True)